rocky-linux/documentation/contrib_templates/create_new_user.md

 To delete a user account:

-- Click the vertical elipses for our new user, jdoe, and click "Delete account"
+- Click the vertical elipses for our new user, jdoe, and click **Delete account**

     ![img](../rocky_linux_images/16.png)

 Or
-- Click the username highlighted in blue and select "Delete" box
+- Click the username highlighted in blue and select **Delete** box

     ![img](../rocky_linux_images/17.png)